 Alchemy and After

 These paintings were created using liquefied coal tar (a by-product of oil refining) combined with shredded gold leaf.
 I think of the tar as the ultimate base matter, or “prima materia” in alchemists’ terms: dark, toxic, pulling things down into dissolution and decay – as well as a signifier for industrialization and the fossil fuels that drive it.
-In the gold I see the opposite – a precious, relatively “pure” metal invested with spiritual overtones – and a fitting symbol of the commercialization of nature.
+In the gold I see the opposite – a precious, relatively “pure” metal invested with spiritual overtones – and paradoxically a fitting symbol of the commercialization of nature as well.
 The titles are adapted from esoteric and alchemical texts including Eliphas Levi’s Doctrine and Ritual of Transcendental Magic (1856).

 My goal is to transmute our failure to transcend our flaws into a kind of equilibrated cosmic beauty, however raw, a beauty that both attracts and repels, like the materials themselves.